Astroceanman/ZAMS-Star-Structure-Calculation-Model/README.md

 Y = 1.0 - X - Z
 ```

 X is the mass fraction of hydrogen, Y is the mass fraction of helium, and Z is the mass fraction of metals.
-Notably, the sum of X, Y, and Z should equal to one to ensure the physical valid model.
+Notably, the sum of X, Y, and Z should equal to 1.0 to ensure the physical valid model.

 If the initial gusses is None, then the model will use the apprximated initial gusses from mass-scaling guesses.